taviroquai/db2graphql/README.md

 * Converts an existing relational database (only PostgreSQL for now) schema to a JSON schema
 * Generates a Graphql schema (string) with few but convenient types, queries and mutations
 * Implements a generic Graphql resolver with a basic API for fast CRUD operations
+* Eager loading of related records based on foreign keys
 * Allows to add/override resolvers

 ## Demo